lsst-dm/dmtn-167/index.rst

 While the Gen3 Butler provides some intrinsic structure to its data repositories, considerably more is left to convention (often encoded in higher-level packages, like obs_base).
 This document will be - at least at first - a proposal for how to organize data repositories in detail, focusing on collection naming conventions, filesystem locations, and developer workflows.
 The immediate focus will be the environment at NCSA, but it is hoped that much of this will hold for the IDF and USDF as well.
-A core assumption is that there will be _one_ large shared data repository for all instruments at NCSA (and each other major facility), for "friendly" use by the DM team.
+A core assumption is that there will be a very small number of large shared data repositories for all instruments at NCSA (and each other major facility), for "friendly" use by the DM team; in particular, we will have one data repository for all real (non-simulated) data.
 Smaller custom data repositories may also exist (especially for CI), but we hope to ensure that nearly all development work can be performed without the need for developers to ever create their own personal repositories.
 One or more large shared repositories for science users are also expected to exist, but are explicitly beyond the scope of this proposal.

+Simulated data other than DESC DC2 (e.g. the NCSA "test stand") is also explicitly not covered in this proposal; the author is not sufficiently familiar with the scope and structure of such data to make a proposal.
+The real-data repository should generally not contain simulations, however; this could easily lead to confusion and conflicts, while seeming to have no benefits at all.

 After consultation with other stakeholders and ultimately RFC, at least some of the content here should probably be moved to the DM Developer Guide.